 Narrows 1 Powerhouse - 12 Megawatts

-Located across the Yuba River from Yuba Water Agency’s Narrows 2 Powerhouse, Narrows 1 was recently purchased from PG&E, but has been generating clean energy since its construction in 1942.
+Located across the Yuba River from Yuba Water Agency’s Narrows 2 Powerhouse, Narrows 1 was purchased in 2020 from PG&E, but has been generating clean energy since its construction in 1942.
 The acquisition of the facility complements Yuba Water’s other hydropower assets, while enabling the agency to continue to provide reliable flows for salmon and steelhead in the lower Yuba River.